Jr. Livestock Sale - Thursday, July 18, 2024

 A. Free trucking is provided for all animals.
-They are usually transported the Sunday after the auction to the processors or stockyard.
+They are usually transported on Sunday after the auction to the processors or stockyard.

 A. Yes, you can market your animal by:

-1. You can sell it at a local livestock yard.
-Trucking and reselling will be handled for you.
+1. Selling it at a local livestock yard.
+Trucking and reselling will be handled for you, free of charge.
 You will receive a check in the mail from the livestock yard, less a market fee which is determined by the livestock yard.

 A. 4-H & Youth members receive a premium price in recognition of the extra work they put into their project animals.
 The premium price or the amount you pay over the current market price varies according to the animal you buy and its weight, quality and price.
 The price you pay over market is tax deductible.
 Please contact your tax consultant.